ParedesGab/PP3-my-community-finances-app/README.md

 *   **E: Exit:** Close the application.

 + It gets the user selection and validates the selection.

++ Including spaces to the inputs is accepted.

-+ The application validates user input.
-If an invalid input is entered (e.g., non-numeric characters or a number outside the valid range: 0-4), an error message is displayed, and the user is prompted to select a menu option (0-4 or E) again (Figures below).
++ If an invalid input is entered (e.g., non-numeric characters or a number outside the valid range: 0-4), an error message is displayed, and the user is prompted to select a menu option (0-4 or E) again.

++ All invalid inputs are handled with a clear error message.
+(Figures below).

 ![Empty input](documentation/website-screenshots/4-empty-invalid-input.png)